ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAEL

 Dromedary Camel -- near Ein Hatzveta/Negev-Aravah 2006

 The camel above has its legs tied to prevent it from running away.
-It may have been able to hobble, but not gallop.

 A boy and his camels, near Yeroham/Machtesh Ha-Gadol, 2006